Abdul Basit (Pakistani politician)

-Abdul Basit is a Pakistani politician who has been a member of the Provincial Assembly of Sindh since 2024.
+Abdul Basit is a Pakistani politician who serves as a member of the Provincial Assembly of Sindh, a position he has held since February 2024.
+He represents the constituency PS-124 Karachi Central-III as a legislative member of the Muttahida Qaumi Movement – Pakistan.

 Political career

-He was elected to the 16th Provincial Assembly of Sindh as a candidate of the Muttahida Qaumi Movement – Pakistan from constituency PS-124 Karachi Central-III in the 2024 Pakistani general election.
+Basit entered the legislative arena during the 2024 Pakistani general election, contesting for a seat in the 16th Provincial Assembly of Sindh.
+He ran as the official nominee of the Muttahida Qaumi Movement – Pakistan from the constituency PS-124 Karachi Central-III, which was formed following the 2023 electoral delimitations based on the national census.